dpoetzsch/keyman/README.md

 ## Releasing

 1. Update the version number in `metadata.json`
+2. Tag the version in the repository: `git tag -a vXX`
-2. Create a bundle: `./deploy.sh zip`
+3. Create a bundle: `./deploy.sh zip`
-3. Upload to `extensions.gnome.org`
+4. Upload to `extensions.gnome.org`

 ## Useful links